claret-srl/ROMANTIG/README.md

 ## Configuration

 In order to compute the OEE, the service must know if each possible process state that is found on CrateDB has to be considered an up-time or a down-time state.
-To do so, please change the `oee_conf.config` file, prior to building the image of the service.
+To do so, please change the `oee_conf.config` file found in the `oee_service` folder, prior to building the image of the service.
 You have to set the following variables:

 ```
 [PROCESS]